 - They’re incredibly low maintenance; no sealing, staining, or repainting required.

-- They’re easy to keep clean; simply use soap, water, and a soft-bristle brush to help pull debris from the composite wood grain.
+- They’re easy to keep clean; simply use soap, water, and a soft-bristle brush to help pull debris from the wood grain.

-It’s been a few years since I’ve visited Cape Cod, but I spent that one glorious week rambling across the Cape, exploring hidden inlets, communing with nature, and dipping succulent morsels of lobster in thick pools of oily butter.
-Slipping into a Trex® Outdoor Furniture™ Adirondack Chair doesn’t transport me back, but it imbues me with that sense of comfortable relaxation I experienced on the Cape and, if but for a second, as the breeze blows my hair, I feel like I’m home.
+It’s been a few years since I’ve visited Cape Cod, but I spent that one glorious week rambling across the Cape, exploring hidden inlets, communing with nature, and dipping succulent morsels of lobster in thick pools of melted butter.
+Slipping into a Trex® Outdoor Furniture™ Adirondack Chair doesn’t transport me back, but it imbues me with that sense of comfortable relaxation I experienced on the Cape and, if but for a second as the breeze blows my hair, I feel like I’m home.